Home rental marketplace Apartment List raises $50 million

 “We expect to help 1 out of every 64 renters that move this year in the U.S. find a home,” added Chris Erickson, COO and cofounder of Apartment List.
 “By listening to the needs of renters, we plan continue improving the overall renting experience from first search to lease signing.”

-It’s estimated that around 43 million U.S. households, or 37 percent of overall homes, are renter-occupied — this equates to more than 110 million people.
-And with rental prices going sky-high, particularly in major conurbations, shared housing plays a key component in the overall rental market.
+It’s estimated that around 43 million U.S. households, or 37 percent of overall homes, are renter-occupied — which amounts to more than 110 million people.
+And with rental prices going sky-high, particularly in major conurbations, shared housing is a key component in the overall rental market.
 A few months back, New York-based Roomi raised $11 million to grow its shared housing marketplace, while California-based HubHaus raised $1.4 million for a similar proposition.